cillyfly/MXScroll/README.md

 To work with Swift 4.1 use MXScroll v.0.1.2.

+To work with Swift 5.0 use MXScroll v.0.1.3

 ### Cocoapods
 MXScroll is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: